 If you’re just starting out as a life coach, getting clients can be tough.
-Even coaches who are already pretty well established reach a point where scaling up gets tricky.
+Even pretty well-established coaches reach a point where scaling up gets tricky.

 If you can relate to the worry of where to look to expand your coachee list, this guide will show you how to get coaching clients using strategies that truly work.
 Read on to discover how winning coaches make clients come to them, and not the other way around!

 If you have no idea how to attract a steady flow of clients to your life coaching business, you’re not alone.

 Life coaching is one of the most popular niches to be in right now, and on top of this, landing clients involves a different skill set than you need to coach.

 If you’re less of an entrepreneur rather than a helper, here’s a golden rule: if you want to land more clients, you first need to attract more leads.